 If you like, you can sprinkle with finely chopped green chilies and dhania, like I do.

-Preheat oven at 400F.
-Place Kulcha trays on middle rack and bake for 6 minutes.
+Preheat oven at 450F or whatever is the highest your oven allows.
+Place Kulcha trays on middle rack and bake for 5-6 minutes.

-Then transfer trays to bottom rack and bake for another 2 minutes.
+Then transfer trays to bottom rack and bake for another 2 minutes if you want the bottom cooked further.

 Now remove kulchas from oven and cool on wire rack.